 - are enrolled for fewer than 12 credit hours per semester as a part-time student; or

-- have received a special exception from the Housing Exemption Committee for financial exigency, health issues, or other extreme or emergency condition.
+have received a special exception from the Housing Exemption Committee for a extreme or emergency condition.

 Download the Housing Exemption Form (PDF) and return it to the Residential Education Office, located on the first floor of Centennial Hall.